somabudai/deep_water_bed_types/README.md

 contact: soma.budai@unipv.it

-Two codes are presented in this repository located in separate folders.
-The Deep-Water bed classifier R script (DW-BC) can used to classify deep-water beds into pre-defined bed-types (described in the article) based on their internal facies.
+This repository contains two R codes located in separate folders.
+The Deep-Water Bed Classifier R script (DW-BC) can used to classify deep-water beds into pre-defined bed-types (described in the article) based on their internal facies.
 The second script, Deep-Water Sedimentary Log Generator (DW-SLG) utilizes a compiled dataset and the